 Keeping up with to-go sales and adding new product types to the line-up affordably has been the lifeblood for many of our customers.
 The ability to package quickly has never been more crucial and it’s here for the long-haul.

-Cask systems are specifically built to handle up to 3.0 vol CO2 without risking high product waste, and the food grade stainless steel fill heads mean stronger sanitizing/CIP won’t leave any flavors behind.
+Cask systems are specifically built to handle higher volumes of CO2 without risking high product waste, and the food grade stainless steel fill heads mean stronger sanitizing/CIP won’t leave any flavors behind.

 21% of breweries are already making non-beer products – here are guides for packaging higher/non-carbonated and flavored beverages and stories from Cask customers that are canning up new stuff on everything from entry level to fully automated systems.